locationtech/udig-platform/docs/user/en/Quickstart.rst

 :doc:`Projects view`, :doc:`Layers view` and :doc:`Catalog view`.
 These views will be described further as we demonstrate their use.

-The application provides:
+Interaction is provided by:

-* :guilabel:`menubar` is located along the top of the screen
-* :guilabel:`toolbar` for quick access to common actions
+* The application :guilabel:`menubar` is located along the top of the screen with a :guilabel:`toolbar` for quick access to common actions
-* :guilabel:`context menu` accessed by right click on the current selection
-* Editors can provide :guilabel:`Palette` of tools
+* The Map editor interaction is controled by selecting different tools in the :guilabel:`Palette` provided
-* Views provide both a :guilabel:`View toolbar` for common actions ending with a downward arrow to access a more extensive :guilabel:`View menu`
+* Views provide a :guilabel:`View toolbar` for common actions followed by a downward arrow to access a more extensive :guilabel:`View menu`
-* When selecting content in an :guilabel:`Editor` or :guilabelL`View`
+* Selected content provides a right click :guilabel:`context menu`

 Files
 ~~~~~